pickus91/HRV/README.md

 ### Multiscale Entropy (MSE)

 Implements the multiscale entropy (MSE) algorithm introduced in [Costa, *et al* (2002)](http://dbiom.org/files/publications/Peng_MultiscaleEntropyAnalysisComplexPhysiologicTimeSeries.pdf).
 MSE can be used as a tool for measuring the complexity of the RR tachogram.
 The MSE algorithm works by computing sample entropy at multiple scales (for various "coarse-grained" series), making it advantageious for analyzing features related to structure on scales other than the shortest one.
 Details on computing sample entropy are detailed in [Pincas, *et al* (1991)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC51218/pdf/pnas01056-0271.pdf).
-As seen below, applying the MSE algorithm to (uncorrelated) white noise results in a monotonically decreasing entropy measure, while its application to pink noise (or 1/f noise) reveals structure across multiple scales.

 #### Code Example
 ```
 import multiScaleEntropy as MSE